Ellesmere Port: Parks and green spaces

+Media

+Local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the Winter Hill TV transmitter.
+With its close proximity with North Wales, BBC Wales and ITV Cymru Wales can also be received from the Moel-y-Parc TV transmitter.

+Local radio stations are BBC Radio Merseyside on 95.8 FM, Capital North West & Wales on 97.1 FM, Heart North West on 105.4 FM, Smooth Radio North West on 100.4 FM, and Dee Radio on 106.3 FM.

+The town is served by the local newspaper, Chester and District Standard (formerly The Ellesmere Port Standard).

 Transport

 Road

 Ellesmere Port is located near the interchange of the M56 and the M53 motorways.
 The A41 road between Birkenhead and Chester, also passes through the area.
 The M56 carries the European Route E22 in this area.

 Buses

 There is a bus station in the town centre with frequent services to Chester, Liverpool, Runcorn, Elton, Helsby, Frodsham, Birkenhead and Neston.
 There are also services to Mold, North Wales operated by Stagecoach.
 Occasional National Express coaches serve the bus station.
 Most services are operated by Stagecoach Merseyside & South Lancashire with one service operated by Helms of Eastham and another by Arrowebrook Coaches.

 Rail

-Ellesmere Port railway station is on the Wirral line of the Merseyrail network and has a half-hourly electric train service to Liverpool via Birkenhead.
+Ellesmere Port railway station is on the Wirral line of the Merseyrail network and has a train service to Chester via Hooton and also Liverpool via Birkenhead.
 The line was electrified from Hooton to Ellesmere Port by British Rail in 1994.
 There is also an infrequent service to Warrington.